EXPLAIN

 column contains the same query plan as the explain_physical

 column, but annotated with metrics collected during query execution.
-For each operator, it shows the number of rows it produced (output_cardinality
+For each operator, it shows the number of rows it produced in output_cardinality

-), and how much time was spent on that operator (thread_time
+, and how much time was spent on that operator in thread_time

 and cpu_time

-is the sum of the wall-clock time that threads spent working on this operator across all nodes. cpu_time
+is the sum of the wall-clock time that threads spent working on the operator across all nodes, while cpu_time

-is the sum of the time these threads where scheduled on a CPU core.
-If cpu_time
+is the total time those threads were scheduled on a CPU core.
+A significantly smaller cpu_time

-, this indicates that the operator is waiting a lot on IO or the engine is under multiple queries at once.
+suggests that the operator is either waiting on input or output operations or that the engine is handling multiple queries simultaneously.

 Analyzing the Metrics